openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 # Credential Endpoint {#credential-endpoint}

-The Credential Endpoint issues one or more Credentials of the same Credential Configuration and Credential Dataset, as approved by the End-User upon presentation of a valid Access Token representing this approval.
+The Credential Endpoint issues one or more Credentials of the same Credential Configuration and Credential Dataset (as approved by the End-User) upon presentation of a valid Access Token representing this approval.
 Support for this endpoint is REQUIRED.

 Communication with the Credential Endpoint MUST utilize TLS.

 The Client sends a Credential Request to obtain:

-* one Credential;
+* one Credential; or
 * multiple Credential instances of the same Credential Configuration and Credential Dataset, each with distinct cryptographic material.

 The Client can send several consecutive Credential Requests to obtain multiple Credentials with the same or different Credential Datasets.
 If the Access Token allows the request for multiple Credentials, the Client has the flexibility to determine the sequence in which they are requested.